 Our approach to sharing and protecting intellectual property

-The responsible treatment of intellectual property does not pose a barrier to health, but rather guarantees safety and high quality for patients worldwide.
-Nearly all medicines that address the highest burden of disease in developing countries are not protected by patents.
-Studies found that between 90% and 95% of the WHO Model List of Essential Medicines are off-patent.
-We provide 46 essential medicines and products, of which 27 are on the WHO Essential Medicines List and 29 are considered to be first line treatments.
+The responsible treatment of intellectual property is not a barrier to health, but rather ensures the safety and high quality of medicines for patients worldwide.
+Almost none of the medicines that address the highest burden of disease in low- and middle-income countries are protected by patents.
+Studies indicate that between 90% and 95% of the pharmaceutical products on the WHO Model List of Essential Medicines are off-patent.

-The Open Innovation initiative of Merck KGaA, Darmstadt, Germany, is a collaborative and cross-functional effort led by the Access to Health and the Patents teams.
-It aims to mitigate affordability issues by sharing our intellectual property to accelerate early discovery in diseases that have high unmet needs, where we do not have expertise.
-We hope to foster the discovery of new generations of health solutions that tackle the needs of the most vulnerable populations, with a primary focus on the neglected tropical disease schistosomiasis and on malaria.
+Our Open Innovation initiatives are collaborative and cross-functional efforts that facilitate the exchange of intellectual property.
+We aim to accelerate early discovery in diseases with high unmet needs through intellectual property sharing.
+We hope to foster the discovery of new generations of health solutions that will address the needs of the most vulnerable populations, with a primary focus on the neglected tropical disease schistosomiasis and on malaria.

 Our commitment: supporting transparent and reliable frameworks

-We support TRIPS, an international agreement administered by the World Trade Organization (WTO) that addresses trade-related aspects of intellectual property rights, along with TRIPS addenda such as the Special Declaration on the TRIPS Agreement and Public Health, also known as the 2001 DOHA Declaration.
-This extends the deadline for the least-developed countries to apply TRIPS provisions to pharmaceutical patents until 2033.
+We support TRIPS, an international agreement administered by the World Trade Organization (WTO), which addresses trade-related aspects of intellectual property rights, as well as TRIPS addenda, such as the Special Declaration on the TRIPS Agreement and Public Health.
+This agreement extends the deadline for the least developed countries to apply TRIPS provisions to pharmaceutical patents until 2033.